 It’s a place that has, in more recent years, won accolades from Saveur magazine, the Travel Channel, Thrillist and others.

-Before his death in 1991 Coerper himself was, for decades, one of the big draws, in addition to the food and classic decor.
+Before his death in 1991, Coerper was, himself, also one of the big draws.

 A pair of early 1960s renderings for exterior signage.